What is a subsidized student loan? How does health insurance work? Should you get a credit card?

 If your insurance plan doesn’t include pharmacy benefits at all, you’ll be paying the entire cost of prescriptions yourself.
 In that case, comparison shop.
 Don’t assume the student health center has the cheapest prices.

 The truth is, I see college students make bad financial decisions every single day.
 Like not buying required textbooks but indulging their $8 daily Starbucks habit.
 Or spending their entire financial aid check on a $2,500 Macbook when a $500 laptop will meet their needs just fine.
-So, I’m really emphatic about young people learning some personal finance basics.
+So, I’m really insistent that young people should learn some personal finance basics.